-The FAS includes all randomized subjects who received at least one injection with study medication (independent of whether it is BoNT/A-DP or placebo).
-Within the FAS, a subject will be considered for the treatment assigned by randomization and not for the treatment actually received, if different, i.e. following the intent-to-treat (ITT) principle.
+The FAS includes all randomized subjects, regardless of whether they received study medication.
+Within the FAS, a subject will be considered for the treatment assigned by randomization and not for the treatment actually received, if different, i.e., following the intent-to-treat (ITT) principle.
 The FAS will be used for the evaluation of the efficacy assessments.
 The FAS serves as the primary efficacy analysis set.